-Pakistan’s 21-member Cabinet is sworn in
+Pakistan’s 21-member Cabinet is sworn in; PM promises change

-ISLAMABAD (AP) — Pakistan’s 21-member Cabinet has been sworn in, a day after Prime Minister Imran Khan in a televised address pledged to cut government spending, end corruption and repatriate public funds.
+ISLAMABAD (AP) — Pakistan’s 21-member Cabinet was sworn in Monday, a day after Prime Minister Imran Khan pledged to cut government spending, end corruption and repatriate public funds.

-President Mamnoon Hussain administered the oath of office to 16 federal ministers in Islamabad on Monday.
-Khan has also appointed five advisers to his Cabinet.
+President Mamnoon Hussain administered the oath of office to 16 federal ministers in Islamabad.
+Separately, Khan has also appointed five advisers to his Cabinet.

-Khan, who took the oath of office on Saturday, campaigned on promises of rooting out endemic corruption and breaking powerful landowners’ monopoly on political power.
+Khan, whose populist party won most parliament seats in the July 25 elections but fell short of a majority, forcing it to form a coalition, took the oath of office on Saturday as Pakistan’s 22nd premier.
+He campaigned on promises of rooting out endemic corruption and breaking powerful landowners’ monopoly on political power.

-His party won most parliament seats in the July 25 elections but fell short of a majority, forcing it to form a coalition.
+“I want to see Pakistan a great country” with social services for the poor, Khan said.

 Most Read Nation & World Stories